1,800 years ago

 Died on this date

 Caracalla, 29.
 Roman Emperor, 198-217.
 Caracalla, born Marcus Aurelius Severus Antoninus Augustus, was a member of the Severan Dynasty, and reigned jointly with his father Septimius Severus until his father's death in 211.
 Caracalla then reigned jointly with his brother Geta, but had Geta murdered later in 211.
 Under Caracalla's reign the Constitutio Antoniniana was proclaimed, granting Roman citizenship to nearly all freemen throughout the Roman Empire.
 Caracalla was and is regarded as one of the most tyrannical of Roman Emperors.
-Four days after his 29th birthday, Caracalla was travelling in southern Turkey when he was stabbed to death by Justin Martialis, a soldier who was angry at being refused an appointment as a centurion.
+Four days after his 29th birthday, Caracalla was travelling in southern Turkey when he stopped to urinate at a roadside and was stabbed to death by Justin Martialis, a soldier who was angry at being refused an appointment as a centurion.
 Justin Martialis was immediately killed; three days later, Macrinus, with the support of the Roman army, declared himself Emperor.

 525 years ago